metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 ### Choose the Asset to Capture/Release

-How you choose the asset depends on the path you selected when creating the Escrow (either 0 or 1):
+How you choose the asset to caputre and release, depends on the path you selected when creating the Escrow:
 - **Path 0**: If the path is set to `0`, the NFT metadata will be updated during the swap, so you can just grab a random asset from the escrow since this will not matter.
-- **Path 1**: If the path is `1`, the NFT metadata stays the same after the swap, so you could let the user choose which specific NFT they want to swap into.
+- **Path 1**: If the path is set to `1`, the NFT metadata stays the same after the swap, so you could let the user choose which specific NFT they want to swap into.

 **For Capture**